 To be fair, the target demo for Captain Underpants probably does not overlap that for Anne of Green Gables, whose readers are no doubt more likely to end up at Wellesley College.

 But why should it?
-The books are for young boys who, to the apparent distress of many adults, really like potty humor.
+The books are for young boys who, to the apparent distress of many adults, really dig potty humor.

 More than 70 million Captain Underpants books have been sold, which I think is a good thing.
 I believe reading is good for children and even better if they enjoy the books they are consuming.